 I enjoyed THIS INTERVIEW from Adobe Creative Cloud, where Mr. Kleon elaborates on the Stealing an idea vs copying concepts.

 Stop wasting precious creative time trying to reinvent the wheel; it’s already as good as it can be; just make your unique interpretation of it!

 The book is VERY worthwhile keeping on your shelf.

 Andy Warhol said it best: Don’t think about making art, just get it done.
 Let everyone else decide if it’s good or bad, whether they love it or hate it while they are deciding, make even more art.”

-I spent two entire years trying to change my style of art when the big watercolour fad started; I just kept thinking, I have to do that to be relevant.
+I spent two entire years trying to change my style of art when the big watercolor fad started; I just kept thinking, I must do that to be relevant.

-While I think watercolour art is beautiful, that is not what I wanted to make!
+While I think watercolor art is beautiful, that is not what I wanted to make!
 I wanted to make sloppy art when I wasn’t sitting at my computer for my day job.

 Being relevant isn’t always necessary.
 Once people grow tired of seeing the same thing, you are ahead of the game, because you don’t have to modify and move to another trend, just keep doing you!

 Goal setting is not easy for everyone, especially my peeps, who tend to resist schedules.
 Doubling down and fitting two things into a single time slot could be the ticket to being less resistant to making goals that are kept!